Celhaus Gift of Glory CGC, ATD, THD, PTN, PTA, PTS, PTM, PTE, AE, NC, AI

 CHIC (Canine Health Information Center) DNA Repository: GS-DNA-361/S

-UKC Nosework titles: PTN, PTA, PTS, PTM, Novice Exterior
+UKC Nosework titles: PTN, PTA, PTS, PTM, PTE, Advanced Exteriors, Novice Interiors, Novice Containers

 Glory Too is a very serious dog who is always thinking.
 She loves to train and picks things up very quickly.
 After her puppy kindergarten class, she participated in a puppy rally class before beginning what is her obviously favorite one: nose work.
-She really likes to use her nose and is a naturally methodical searcher.
-When spring comes I’m going to start her tracking and see how she does.
-We have also begun agility training, which she also enjoys.
-She has beautiful conformation and is naturally athletic, so she should excel in agility, too.
+She really likes to use her nose and is a naturally methodical searcher and has begun tracking.